wp-plugins/custom-field-images/readme.txt

 == Description ==

+**This plugin will not be updated anymore.
+Most of the functionality has been integrated into WordPress.**

 Custom Field Images provides a flexible way to associate an image to a post and display it anywhere on your site.

 **Easily insert image data**